kobare/techietuts2022/_posts/ruby/2022-03-13-refactoring-ruby-code-example-1.markdown

   end
 {% endhighlight %}

-Refactor it to this, and its now simple to consume via API:
+Refactor it to this, and its now simple to consume as an API:

 {% highlight ruby %}
   def total_sales_within_date_range